Celebrating Salish Conference

 - No refunds will be issued for any reason once an entry form and fee has been received by SSOS.

 - All lyrics to be performed MUST BE IN A SALISH LANGUAGE or in KOOTENAI.
-The use of English or other non-Salish/Kootenai language while singing will automatically disqualify the contestant(s).
+The use of English or other non-Salish/Kootenai language while singing may automatically disqualify the contestant(s).

 - The inclusion of costumes, outfits, dance moves, and Elvis sideburns are strongly encouraged.